List of Yash Raj Films films: Films produced

+Ranbir Kapoor has collaborated with Yash Raj Films on three projects beginning with his second film Bachna Ae Haseeno (2008).

 Ranveer Singh made his acting debut with Band Baaja Baaraat (2010), after which he worked with the company for five more films.

 Anushka Sharma made her acting debut with Rab Ne Bana Di Jodi (2008) and has collaborated with the company six more times.

 Parineeti Chopra has collaborated with Yash Raj Films on seven projects, including her debut film Ladies vs Ricky Bahl (2011).

 Arjun Kapoor made his acting debut with Ishaqzaade (2012) and has since worked with the company three more times.

 Vaani Kapoor made her acting debut with Shuddh Desi Romance (2013) and has collaborated with the company on four more films.

+Sharvari made her acting debut with Bunty Aur Babli 2 (2021) and has collaborated with the company on three more films.

 Aamir Khan has starred in two top-grossing films of the company, Fanaa (2006) and Dhoom 3 (2013).

 Salman Khan has starred in four of the company's highest-grossing releases, including the three films in the Tiger film series.